Lac-Mégantic rail disaster: Canadian federal impact

 At the time of the release of the AGC report, Transport Canada agreed to review its procedures and enhance all of its practices by April 2013.

-Marie France Dagenais, director-general of the Transportation of Dangerous Goods division of Transport Canada, prioritizes her job as follows: "naturally we do it in cooperation with the industry and also representatives with the U.S. government because we want uniform standards in Canada and the United States” and thus explains the five-year delay to develop standards in her department.
+Marie France Dagenais, director-general of the Transportation of Dangerous Goods division of Transport Canada, prioritises her job as follows: "naturally we do it in cooperation with the industry and also representatives with the U.S. government because we want uniform standards in Canada and the United States” and thus explains the five-year delay to develop standards in her department.
 Meanwhile, some representatives with the U.S. government were participating in drug use and sexual activity with employees from the very energy firms they were to be regulating.

 However, it would appear that many of the issues raised by the audit are not new.
 “An internal audit identified these same concerns over five years ago.
 The department has yet to correct some of the key weaknesses in its regulatory oversight practices,” stated former environment commissioner Scott Vaughan in July 2013.